swapneelgosavi/stocktrade-microservice/README.md

-## Spring Mixroservice Demo Project - User and its shares crud operation
+## Spring Mixroservice Project - User and its shares crud operation
 #### (using  : Spring Boot, Spring REST, Spring JPA, Spring HATEOAS, Spring Validation, Spring Actuator, Swagger, H2 database )

 This is RESTful webservice for crud operations on user and user's shares data.
 Project provides functionality to add, delete and get data of Users and Shares.